jknuuttila/svbrdf-oculus/README.md

 2. Download the captured material set from [Two-Shot SVBRDF Capture for Stationary Materials Code and data](https://mediatech.aalto.fi/publications/graphics/TwoShotSVBRDF/code_and_data.html).
   * The material set is the large 13 GB 7-zip archive [Dataset: Output texture maps](https://mediatech.aalto.fi/publications/graphics/TwoShotSVBRDF/twoshot_data_results.7z).
 3. Extract the captured material set under the `bin/data` directory.
+4. Optionally, extract the heightmaps for the captured materials under the `bin/data` directory.
+This is required for displacement mapping.
+   The link for downloading the heightmaps will be provided here once one is available.
-4. Run `bin/SVBRDFOculus.exe`.
+5. Run `bin/SVBRDFOculus.exe`.
-5. The default scene should load, and an on-screen help text should be displayed.
+6. The default scene should load, and an on-screen help text should be displayed.

 A reasonably powerful GPU is required for enabling some of the supported